-As some of you already might have noticed, there was no activity on my web log / site in the past year.
+As some of you already might have noticed, there was no activity on my web log / site in the past two years.
 Life has not always been fair me, on the contrary, but the past years were very hard.
 Health problems, heavy financial problems because of the economic crisis, and sad private issues ending in a for me devastating divorce after 35 years with my beloved ex-wife.
 I am trying to struggle back but the actual financial situation is not allowing me to travel as much as I was used to.
-I sincerely hope that the situation will get better in 2016 and that I will be able to go on with this web log / site.
+I sincerely hoped that the situation would get better in 2016 and that I would be able to go on with this web log / site, but I am afraid that will not happen anymore.

-In the meantime, I was and am still active on social media (facebook, twitter, instagram, LinkedIn…)
+In the meantime, I am still active on social media (facebook, twitter, instagram, LinkedIn…)

 The 6th edition of the World Bulk Wine Exhibition (WBWE) was a tremendous success.
 More than 250 producers from 19 countries from the Northern and Southern hemisphere and almost 6.000 professional visitors from 59 different nationalities… an increase of 30% compared to the previous edition of the biggest worldwide trade fair for bulk wines (bulk, vrac, in grosso, vino de granel…), in accordance with the increase of the exhibition space, up to 6.000 m2 this year.
 It is the huge amount of wine transacted and the turnover generated at the fair that make the WBWE the largest wine trade fair in the world.